 - Salt — Kosher or sea salt is fine to use here, but be careful not to over-salt the rice.
 Always start with a little so you can add more if needed.
 (Also, keep in mind what you’re serving the rice with so that the entire dish is not too salty!)

 - Lime juice — I prefer fresh-squeezed, but you can use store-bought in a pinch.

 - Cilantro — Wash and dry your cilantro thoroughly before chopping as fine or rough as you like and adding to the fluffy, cooked rice.

 - Before you start cooking, rinse your rice using a fine mesh strainer until the water runs clear.

 - Set your Instant Pot to saute on normal.
-Once it’s hot, add one tablespoon of ghee or olive oil in the inner steel pot.
-When that has melted and turned shiny, toast the drained rice for 30 seconds, until it has absorbed the fat.
+Once it’s hot, add one tablespoon of ghee or olive oil to the inner steel pot.
+When that has melted and turned shiny, toast the drained rice for 30 seconds until it has absorbed the fat.
 Press cancel.

 - Next, add water and salt to the sautéed rice.
 Mix well to combine.

 - Secure the lid, and set the steam valve to sealing.

 - Pressure cook for 3 minutes under HIGH pressure.

 - When the cooking cycle is complete, wait 10 minutes before moving the valve to venting to release pressure naturally.
 Then, open the lid, and let the steam escape.

 - Add the remaining tablespoon of ghee or oil.
 Wait for a minute or two, and then fluff the rice gently with a fork.

 - Add lime juice and cilantro.
 Stir and fluff the rice with a fork to combine, and serve warm.